PCI picks 24 para athletes for Tokyo Paralympics | Sports-Games

 The PCI's selection committee picked the team after a two-day trial at the Jawaharlal Nehru Stadium here on June 29 and 30.
 The selection meeting was chaired by PCI chief Deepa Malik.

-India has been granted 24 slots, including four women athletes, by the World Para Athletics.
+India has been granted 24 slots, including four women, by the World Para Athletics.

 The committee also picked men's F-57 javelin thrower Ranjeet Bhati, who was not in the long list of athletes for accreditation as his ranking was low before the trial.